ViCCo-Group/TDT/trunk/decoding_toolbox/README.txt

 brain image analysis toolbox (e.g. second-level analysis in SPM) or simple statistics (e.g. a one-sample t-test in Matlab).
 For simplicity, we set chance to 0 as a default and set all other values around 0 (i.e. for 2 classes and chance level of 50%, values range from -50 to 50).
+You can of course also use the statistics utilities provided by the toolbox.

 Important remark: For calculating the mean output value across cross- validation steps (e.g. runs), we chose to average across all individual